max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 rankedAction(label [string], prio [number], func [function])
-	Ranked Actions make it easy to compare a bunch of features coming from different scripts on the same frame, and only call the one with the highest priority at the end of the frame.
+	Ranked Actions make it easy to compare a bunch of features coming from different scripts on the same frame, and only call the one with the highest priority at the end of the frame (LateUpdateEvent).

 	An example of when this would be useful:
-		Imagine a scene containing a button and another tap event of some kind (like on-screen taps).
+		Imagine a scene containing a button and another tap event of some kind.
 		When the user taps on the button, the other event is also triggered.
 		By having the actions of both interactables pass through rankedAction first, the highest-prio action at the end of each frame is triggered and the other is ignored.
+     -> In lots of cases with screen taps, the issue can be resolved with Interaction Components!

 	All actions to be pooled together should have the same label.
 At the end of each frame, all pools are cleared.